U.S. House Republicans expected to vote on ending earmarks ban, sources say | Politics

 U.S. House Republicans expected to vote on ending earmarks ban, sources say

-Republicans in the U.S. House of Representatives are expected to vote on Wednesday on whether to reverse their self-imposed ban on earmarks - the practice of letting lawmakers add pet projects to spending bills, according to two sources familiar with the plans.
-Republicans are in the minority in the House.
-Their planned vote on earmarks comes ahead of House consideration of various spending legislation and an expected large infrastructure bill.
-The two sources spoke on condition of anonymity.
+Republicans in the U.S. House of Representatives are expected to vote on Wednesday on whether to reverse their self-imposed ban on earmarks: the practice of letting lawmakers add pet projects to spending bills, lawmakers say.
+The planned vote by Republicans, who are in the minority in the House, comes ahead of their consideration of various spending legislation and an expected large infrastructure bill.

 Democrats already have reversed their own self-imposed ban on earmarks.
 Republicans halted the practice when they took the majority in 2011 amid a string of controversies over earmarks.
 The reversal, if approved, could put pressure on Senate Republicans to follow suit but also risks drawing criticism from the party's conservative wing.
 A reversal also may signal Republican willingness to negotiate on the details of a massive infrastructure package and the federal budget.